 a.
 In Matthew 24:3, Jesus' Jewish disciples asked Him, Tell us, when will these things happen, and what will be the sign of Your coming, and of the end of the age?
 In the course of His reply, He tells them, Then they will deliver you to tribulation, and will kill you, and you will be hated by all nations because of My name (verse 9).

-all [Gentiles].
-This is consistent with God's pronunciation of end-time judgment on Israel in Zechariah
+the hand of all [Gentiles].
+This is consistent with God's pronunciation of end-time judgment on Israel in Zechariah 14:2:

-14:2: For I will gather all the nations against Jerusalem to battle; with Satan's ferocious persecution of Israel during the
+For I will gather all the nations against Jerusalem to battle; with Satan's ferocious persecution of Israel during the Tribulation

 b.
 Jesus continues, 15.
 Therefore when you see the ABOMINATION OF DESOLATION which was spoken of through Daniel the prophet, standing in the holy place (let the reader understand), 16. then those who are in Judea must flee to the mountains.